EgejuruO/markdown-cv/index.md

-- Assist in planning and scheduling project timeline, implement and manage project changes.
+-  Assist in planning and scheduling project timeline, implement and manage project changes.
-- Present reports defining project progress, problems and solutions.
+-  Present reports defining project progress, problems and solutions.
-- Identify process gaps and process implementation planning.
+-  Identify process gaps and process implementation planning.
-- Support and further build change management processes.
+-  Support and further build change management processes.
-- Troubleshoot electrical, mechanical, and hydraulic system issues, ensuring proper maintenance.
+-  Troubleshoot electrical, mechanical, and hydraulic system issues, ensuring proper maintenance.
-- Coordinate management of available resources, ensuring all systems work efficiently and effectively.
+-  Coordinate management of available resources, ensuring all systems work efficiently and effectively.
-- Contribute to creation of schedules, successfully structuring project work breakdown and assisting colleagues to ensure project completion
+-  Contribute to creation of schedules, successfully structuring project work breakdown and assisting colleagues to ensure project completion.
-- Identified and reported any performance variances, overseeing assembly fittings, maintenance, adjustment, and operational testing of mechanical components
+-  Identified and reported any performance variances, overseeing assembly fittings, maintenance, adjustment, and operational testing of mechanical components.